 Elmer’s glue is known across America and the world.
-Founded in 1947, Elmer’s have been providing glue products to schoolkids for generations.
+Founded in 1947, Elmer’s has been providing glue products to school kids for generations.

-Their distinctive purple disappearing gluesticks are famous the world over, the purple color makes it easy for young kids to use them too, and the safe, non toxic and washable formula make them a favorite with parents and teachers alike.
+Their distinctive purple disappearing gluesticks are famous the world over, the purple color makes it easy for young kids to use them too, and the safe, non-toxic and washable formula makes them a favorite with parents and teachers alike.

 Pros and Cons:

 - Easy to remove by washing

 - Works for most arts and crafts

 - Not suitable for heavy duty repairs